advaith-unnikrishnan/calculator/README.md

-# calculator
+# Calculator

-A new Flutter application.
+A simple calculator built using Flutter.It performs basic functionalities like addition , subtraction , multiplication and division.

 ## Getting Started